Louis-CharlesBiron/canvasDotEffect/readme.md

      ```

  2. **Creating the 1st vertical layer (*vertical index 0*).**
-   Since the "A" symbol doesn't have any dot at (0, 0) and (1, 0), we need to place the first dot at the coords (2, 0).
+   Since the "A" symbol doesn't have any dot at (0, 0) and (1, 0), we need to place the first dot at the cords (2, 0).
-   To dot that, we only need to specify the horizontal index in sub-array. -> `[2]`.
+   To do that, we only need to specify the horizontal index in the sub-array. -> `[2]`.

     ```js
     // The main array